How I And Two Co-Leads Created And Facilitated A Learning Experience To Turn Cornell Students Into Backcountry Cooks

 Week 4

-The last week we led the students in an overnight at Fox Fire lean two.
 Because it was the last class we allowed them to lead all the cooking activities as well as have more control over the activities we did between cooking.
 The overnight is an entirely different experience compared to just cooking during the day.
 Many of the students reported after class it was where they truly fell in love with the outdoor experience.

 Here are some pictures of the night:

 Overall, we believe the class was successful because of the students’ ability to cook for another class during week three and on their own during week four.
 In addition, we received the first straight 10 score rating across the board ever in a backcountry cooking class at Cornell Outdoor Education.
+Students repeatedly said they wanted to lead their own outdoor adventures with their friends which was exactly what we were looking for at the beginning.